GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/05.641-650/04.Courage,-Brother!/docs.md

 ---
+title: |
-title: 644.
-Courage, Brother!
+    644. Courage, Brother! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 644.
+Courage, Brother!.
+Courage, brother!  do not stumble, Tho' thy path be dark as night; There's a star to guide the humble: Trust in God, and do the right.
+Let the road be rough and dreary, And its end far out of sight, Foot it bravely; strong or weary, Trust in God, trust in God, Trust in God and do the right.
+    keywords:  |
-    keywords: Christ in Song, Courage, Brother!, Courage, brother!  do not stumble,
+        Christ in Song, adventhymnals, advent hymnals, Courage, Brother!, Courage, brother!  do not stumble.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 644. COURAGE, BROTHER!
+####  Christ in Song,

 ```txt
 1.